MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 ## Should I build this probably-large List/Library into multiple Lists/Libraries?

 You can, and that's an option to consider, especially if you can mix in Content Types and Site Columns for data consistency.

+If it's a Document Library, consider using the [SharePoint Content Organizer](https://support.office.com/en-us/article/Configure-the-Content-Organizer-to-route-documents-B0875658-69BC-4F48-ADDB-E3C5F01F2D9A) to route your documents (based on a condition) to different libraries.

 But is that what your customers *want* from a user experience perspective?
 Does it feel like having to update multiple spreadsheets?
 What if they want to do reporting on this data, and they have to deal with multiple Lists?
 > **Spoiler**